virtualgraham/project-unknow/README.md

 * Model is designed to be stacked hierarchically.
 The state sequence inputs of a higher layer is a sequences of activated STMs from the lower layer

+### State transition model

+See src/stm.py for implementation and notes

+The purpose of an STM is to classify sequences, calculate a likleyhood that a squence belongs to a class, and make predictions for sequences belonging to a class

+A state transition model is basically a Markov Model without the Markov assumption that state transtions must be conditional only to the previous state.
+In a STM, transitions can be conditional to any number of things.

 ### Not worked out yet

 * A graph is maintained to model spacial-temporal relations between STMs

 * STM transition probabilites are conditional to relations in the graph.
 For example if symbol q is strongly correlated temporally with the symbol u then P(X(t+1) == u|X(t) == q) should be high

 ## Inital Research Goals